Living street: Post-COVID city

 The COVID-19 pandemic sparked proposals for radical change in the organization of cities.
 Barcelona was one city that proposed a radical change.
 The Manifesto for the Reorganisation of Barcelona was published after COVID-19.
-One hundred sixty academics and three hundred architects signed the manifesto.
+One hundred sixty academics and three hundred architects signed the manifesto, written by architecture and urban theorist Massimo Paolini.
 The manifesto proposed pedestrianization of the whole city, prioritizing bicycle transport and efficient public transportation.
 The concept of a living street was a vital part of the manifesto.
 Reduction of vehicle traffic during the pandemic positively impacted the environment as air and noise pollution significantly decreased.
 Residents put emphasis on the idea of a living street as it would introduce more nature into the city.
 Living streets in Barcelona create opportunities for children to have a safe environment to play.
 COVID-19 increased the desire for areas dedicated to urban green spaces, as these areas became places of refuge during the pandemic.
 The re-naturalization of the city is now held to a higher standard as it guarantees an increase in human health and wellbeing.
+The manifesto inspired other Spanish cities to publish their own version adapted to the local context: Granada, Zaragoza, Guadalajara, the Basque Country and the initiative Ciudades Sostenibles.